darchipov/opendatalayer/README.md

   odl.broadcast('foo', 'bar');
 });
 ```
-It is important to mention that - under normal circumstances - there should be no need to
-directly access the ODL via it's script API, unless you have some very special requirements.
-ODL is designed to be completely accessible via `data-odl-*` attributes (as described in
-detail in the [Events documentation](#simplified-markup-notation)).
-Also the call to
-`odl.initialize` is intentionally left out here.
-When using [ODL Builder](#https://gitlab.gkh-setu.de/bsna/opendatalayer-builder)
-the ODL is automatically configured and initialized behind the scenes.

 All [API methods](#) are available either through the AMD module or the global `window._odlq`
 method queue ([more details about the method queue pattern](http://www.lognormal.com/blog/2012/12/12/the-script-loader-pattern/#the_method_queue_pattern)).